Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 What online course platform are you using?

-Podia and I would recommend it to anyone!
+Podia.
+I would recommend this online course platform to anyone!

 Are there any features you wish it had?